arun-maitaitech/jest-test-clean-db/README.md

 ### Step 1: **Use the `test_withCleanDB` and `describe_withCleanDB` functions**:

-Import the `test_withCleanDB` and `describe_withCleanDB` functions instead of `test` and `describe`, and use them wherever you need a clean initialized DB in your test files:
+Import the `test_withCleanDB` and `describe_withCleanDB` functions, and use them instead of `test` and `describe` wherever you need a clean initialized DB in your test files:

 ```typescript
 // some_test_file.test.ts